 With internet service and 21st century technology island living is a magnificent place to work remotely or start a new business.

 So many reasons to live on an island.
 What are you waiting for?

-Are you considering moving to Vinalhaven or the Fox Islands in general but haven't started your property search yet?
-Or are you stuck between choosing which is better — waterfront properties on Vinalhaven or North Haven?
-In this process, you'll want to make sure you have the best realtors on hand to help navigate you through the Maine island relocation process.
+Are you moving to Vinalhaven or the Fox Islands, but haven't started your home search yet?
+Which island is right for you— Vinalhaven or North Haven?
+In this process, you'll want to make sure you have the best local realtors on hand to help navigate you through the process of moving to mid-coast Maine.

 Davidson Realty agents are your island real estate experts with a combined eight generations of experience.
 All agents have extensive local knowledge and are year-round residents, including broker and owner Kris, associate brokers Lisa and Alex, and sales agent Kathy.
 Contact the Davidson Realty team online or call 207-863-2200 to learn more.
 You can also stop by our year-round Vinalhaven office.
 Let us help you get started!